 This comprehensive medical market and technology report provides:

-- BGM/CGM product portfolios and technical innovations
+- emerging technologies and innovations